apptainer/singularity-admindocs/installation.rst

 Full functionality of Singularity requires that the kernel supports:

- - **OverlayFS mounts** - required for full flexiblity in bind mounts to containers, and to support persistent overlays for writable containers.
+ - **OverlayFS mounts** - (minimum kernel >=3.18) Required for full flexiblity in bind mounts to containers, and to support persistent overlays for writable containers.
  - **Unprivileged user namespaces** - (minimum kernel >=3.8, >=3.18
-   recommended).
-Required to run containers without root or setuid privilege.
+   recommended) Required to run containers without root or setuid privilege.

 RHEL & CentOS 6 do not support these features, but Singularity can be